 Most of the Authority's day to day decisions are made by Policy Committees, Sub-Committees or through Officers.
 The Authority has 5 Policy Committees which deal with the functions, plans and strategies and service areas as set out within Article 7 and Part 3 (Functions and Responsibilities) of this Constitution.
-When major decisions (called key decisions) are to be discussed or made, then these are published in the Authority's Forward Plan insofar as they can be anticipated.
 The public are entitled to attend meetings of Policy Committees when proposed decisions are discussed, except where personal or confidential matters are being considered.